Amir Khan Muttaqi

-Amir Khan Muttaqi (امیر خان متقی /ps/; born 26 February 1971) is a politician serving as the Minister of Foreign Affairs of the Islamic Emirate of Afghanistan since 2021.
+Amir Khan Muttaqi (امیر خان متقی /ps/; born 26 February 1971) is an Afghan Taliban politician serving as the minister of foreign affairs of the Islamic Emirate of Afghanistan since 2021.
 He was also a member of the Taliban negotiation team in the Qatar office.

 Early life and education

-Khan was born on 26 February 1971 in Zarghoon village of Nad Ali District, Helmand Province, his family's roots being in the Paktia Province, getting his primary education in a local school and mosque but because of the communist Saur Revolution, he had to move with his family to neighboring Pakistan, where he was enrolled in a refugees’ madrasa and studied subjects such as Arabic grammar, logic, rhetoric, jurisprudence, hadith and Qur’anic exegesis.
+Khan was born on 26 February 1971 in Zarghoon village of Nad Ali District, in Helmand Province.
+His family originates from Paktia Province, and Khan initially received his primary education in a local school and mosque.
+Due to the communist Saur Revolution, he had to move with his family to neighboring Pakistan, where he was enrolled in a refugees' madrasa and studied subjects such as Arabic grammar, logic, rhetoric, jurisprudence, hadith and Tafsir.

-He continued his higher Islamic studies at the Darul Uloom Haqqania, a seminary in Pakistan's Khyber Pakhtunkhwa province from which many other influential Talibans graduated.
+He continued his higher Islamic studies at the Darul Uloom Haqqania, a seminary in Pakistan's Khyber Pakhtunkhwa province from which many other influential Taliban members graduated.

 He reportedly lived in Banaras Colony in Karachi, Pakistan during his stay and still has properties, real estate and many other business interests in Pakistan.